Overview

 Students are prohibited from possessing, distributing, or sharing information obtained through work as a student employee, regardless of purpose or use, or using departmental information or services for the benefit of oneself or others.
 Confidentiality violations are grounds for immediate termination of employment and disciplinary action through the Office of the Dean of Campus Life.

 The security and confidentiality of records (electronic, computerized and in print) are a matter of concern for all New York Tech personnel who have access to any college-related files, documents or internal/external records.
 New York Tech databases are a repository of computerized information stored in the centralized computer system of New York Tech and maintained by its administrative owners and Information Technology Services.
-This includes, but is not limited to internal/external records associated with the functions of the following offices: student employment, registrar, bursar, financial aid, admissions, residential services, and dean of students.
+This includes but is not limited to internal/external records associated with the functions of the following offices: student employment, registrar, bursar, financial aid, admissions, residential services, and dean of students.

 Workplace Violence